 You must comply with the conditions attached to a licence.

 Notices must be displayed at the premises and placed in newspapers circulating in the Maldon District detailing that an application has been made.
 The notice, using the following format, must be displayed and published no later than 7 days after the application is received by us.
-A copy of the newspaper advertisement with details of the publication and date must be submitted to us.
+A copy of the newspaper advert with details of the publication and date must be sent to us.

 Notice is given that (insert full name of applicant)